 Common practice over many years of experience is to de-ice and, if necessary, anti-ice an aircraft as close to the time of take-off as possible.
+Pilots may call ATC and request information about anticipated delays before de-icing and anti-icing is commenced.
+Controllers can assist pilots by giving them the best available information about delays, so the pilot may arrange to have the aircraft de-iced and anti-iced as closely as possible to the actual departure time.

 Various techniques of aircraft ground de-icing and anti-icing have been developed.
 The most common technique is to use FPD fluids in the ground de-icing process and to anti-ice with a protective film of FPD fluid to delay formations of frost, ice or snow.
+SAE ARP4737A has been issued and recommends de-icing and anti-icing procedures.